1. Home

 Wound care

-Apply ice packs (may be effective in a short term to minimize edema).
+Ice packs are effective in the short term to minimize edema.

 Avoid sun exposure and tanning to skin incisions for several months.